MGTheTrain/e-commerce-service/README.md

 - **Review Management**
   - Product Reviews
-    - [ ] Enable users to write reviews for products, rate them, and provide feedback.
+    - [ ] Enable users to write reviews for products, rate them and provide feedback.
   - Review Moderation
     - [ ] Manage and moderate user reviews to maintain quality and trustworthiness.